prasetiyo28/kompas-id-backend-editor/README.md

-# Backend API - Sejutacita . id
+# Backend API - EDITOR ARTIKEL . id
 Rest Api Service Backend dibangun menggunakan NodeJS(ExpressJS) , MySql dan Redis sebaga data storage

-# Running On Minikube
+# Running With Docker Compose
 ## Requirement
-- Minikube installed
+- Docker installed
-- kubectl installed
+- Docker Compose installed

 ## How to running
-- deploy to minkube
+- runing with docker compose
+>  $ docker-compese up

+- go to docker container and run sh with :
->  $ kubectl apply -f kube-deploy.yaml
+> $ docker-exec -it api-editor_backend_1 sh

-- running migration and seeding on your backend pod with :
+- running migration and seeding on your backend container with :
 > $ sequelize db:migrate

 > $ sequelize db:seed:all
 * if error "sequelize command not found" install sequelize cli with this command :
 > $ npm install -g sequelize-cli

-- run the backend service on minikube with
-> $ minikube service backend

 you will get a port to access the API